“Physics: if you’re heading in the right direction, you will eventually reach your destination.” – The Magic of Lemon Drop Pie

 I’ll never forget my hot teared stained cheeks and heart drumming loud in my throat on the day I tried to show off new driving skills to my grandmother.
 Sent to pick her up and drive her to our house, I could take the local roads I knew well or the highway, which was faster.
 When I chose the highway, I took the South ramp instead of the North one.

 After thirty minutes of driving, my grandmother, who had never driven before, suggested we might be lost when she recognized a hospital where my grandfather had been treated.
-Forced to exit the highway into a city I has never driven in, I gripped the steering wheel with white knuckles.
+Forced to exit the highway into a city I had never driven in, I gripped the steering wheel with white knuckles.
 Construction.
 Confusing road signs.
 One-way streets.
 Strangers approaching our car at stoplights.

 We made it home, just before dark, but driving in cities still sends my pulse racing.
 If my GPS (which I need like air) fails, I will cry.
 Without a GPS at my fingertips, I may not have agreed to move across our state to a new area.